-Such measures and strategies shall include, but are not limited to:
+Measures and strategies for suicide prevention, intervention and postvention shall include, but are not limited to:

-- Staff development on suicide awareness and prevention for teachers, school counselors, administrators including principals, and other district employees who interact with students in all grades - Instruction to students in problem-solving and coping skills to promote students' mental, emotional, and social health and well-being, as well as instruction in recognizing and appropriately responding to warning signs of suicidal intent in others - Methods for promoting a positive school climate that enhances students' feelings of connectedness with the school and that is characterized by caring staff and harmonious interrelationships among students - 4.
-The provision of information to parents/guardians regarding risk factors and warning signs of suicide, the severity of the youth suicide problem, the district's suicide prevention curriculum, basic steps for helping suicidal youth, and/or school and community resources that can help youth in crisis - Encouragement for students to notify appropriate school personnel or other adults when they are experiencing thoughts of suicide or when they suspect or have knowledge of another student's suicidal intentions - 6.
-Crisis intervention procedures for addressing suicide threats or attempts - Counseling and other postvention strategies for helping students, staff, and others cope in the aftermath of a student's suicide
+- Staff development on suicide awareness and prevention for teachers, interns, school counselors, and others who interact with students including, as appropriate, paraeducators, campus safety assistants, substitute teachers, coaches, expanded day learning staff, crossing guards, tutors, and volunteers. - Instruction to students in problem-solving and coping, and resiliency skills to promote students' mental, emotional, and social health and well-being, as well as instruction in recognizing and appropriately responding to warning signs of suicidal intent in others. - Methods for promoting a positive school climate that enhances students' feelings of connectedness with the school and that is characterized by caring staff and harmonious interrelationships among students. - The review of materials and resources used in awareness efforts and communications to ensure they align with best practices for safe and effective messaging about suicide. - The provision of information to parents/guardians, and caregivers regarding risk and protective factors and warning signs of suicide, the severity of the suicide problem among youth, the district's suicide prevention curriculum, the district's suicide prevention policy and procedures, basic steps for helping suicidal youth, the importance of communicating with appropriate staff if suicide

+- risk is present or suspected, access to suicide prevention training, and/or school and community resources that can help youth in crisis. - Encouragement for students to notify appropriate school personnel or other adults when they are experiencing thoughts of suicide or when they suspect or have knowledge of another student's suicidal intentions. - 7.
+Crisis intervention procedures for addressing suicide threats or attempts. - 8.
+Counseling and other postvention strategies for helping students, staff, and others cope in the aftermath of a student's suicide. - 9.
+Establishment of district and/or school-site crisis intervention team(s) to ensure the proper implementation and review of this policy and other district practices related to the emotional and behavioral wellness of students, including, but not limited to, the oversight of mental health and suicide prevention training, collaboration with community mental health organizations, identification of resources and organizations that provide evidence-based treatment, collaboration to build community response, and compliance with Education Code 215.